• Skip to primary navigation

 Making the Spicy Dipping Sauce

-First, I made the spicy dipping sauce by combining the mayonnaise, mustard (Photo 1), ketchup (Photo 2), Cajun/Creole seasoning (Photo 3), and minced parsley (Photo 4) in a small bowl.
+First, I made the spicy dipping sauce for the sausage bites appetizer by combining the mayonnaise, mustard (Photo 1), ketchup (Photo 2), Cajun/Creole seasoning (Photo 3), and minced parsley (Photo 4) in a small bowl.
 Then, I refrigerated the sauce while I made the sausage bites.

 Steps to making the Spicy Dipping Sauce